 While responses to treatment vary, most people will require 1-3, some as many as 6 sets of injections.
 Each set of treatments is spaced approximately 4-6 weeks apart.
 There is no limit to the number of treatments you can have, the risks and side effects do not change with the number of injections.

-Is PRP right for me?
+Is PRP right

 If you have a tendon or ligament injury and traditional methods have not provided relief, then PRP therapy may be a solution.
 The procedure is less aggressive and less expensive than surgery.
 It will heal tissue with minimal or no scarring and alleviates further degeneration of the tissues.
 There will be an initial evaluation with your doctor to see if PRP therapy is right for you.